Street and Development Names

 Street Name Application

 Step 3.
-Notify the Public
+Public Notification

 You are required to mail a letter to all the property owners within 350 feet of the Variance property.

-• Your project manager will give you this list of people and a letter template to use
+Your project manager will give you this list of people and a letter template to use.

 Step 4.
-Planning Commission Meeting
+Planning Commission Meeting: What to Expect

 The Planning Commissioncan approve or deny an application request